Your entire success will be based on one or two features, no more. – Fred Lalonde, Hopper Co-Founder and CEO

 In the late 1970s, Japanese professor Noriaki Kano established that there are three main types of features required to develop a product people want to use.

 - Mandatory features are the must-haves of a new product like a login or a user profile.
 These features are not perceived as adding any value to the product, but they’re expected to be there.
-They’re the product’s baseline.
+They’re the features that your product needs.

 - Linear features are the core features of your product.
 They’re the two or three features that your customers really pay for.
 These features are the main value you provide and what you write your marketing collateral around.
 This is where software companies typically compete.